Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ObjectExtensions.md

 ### IsSentinelBindingObject(object dataContext)

-Determines whether the specified object is a sentinel.For more information, see http://stackoverflow.com/questions/3868786/wpf-sentinel-objects-and-how-to-check-for-an-internal-type.Original license: CC BY-SA 2.5, compatible with the MIT license.
+Determines whether the specified object is a sentinel.
+For more information, see http://stackoverflow.com/questions/3868786/wpf-sentinel-objects-and-how-to-check-for-an-internal-type.
+Original license: CC BY-SA 2.5, compatible with the MIT license.

 #### Parameters